 While a user is signed in to an app, the app can access the account's email address for every request the user makes to the app.
 The app can also access a user ID that identifies the user uniquely, even if the user changes the email address for her account.

-The app can also determine whether the current user is an administrator (a "developer") for the app.
+The app can also determine whether the current user is an administrator for the app.
+An admin user is any user that has the Viewer, Editor, or Owner primitive role, or the App Engine App Admin curated role.
 You can use this feature to build administrative features for the app, even if you don't authenticate other users.
 The Go, Java, PHP and Python APIs make it easy to configure URLs as "administrator only".

 Google accounts and the development server